-Axis Solutions, LLC is a dedicated team of concrete restoration and maintenance professionals here to ensure that the concrete at businesses of Colorado Springs are well cared for.
+Axis Solutions, LLC is a dedicated team of concrete restoration and maintenance professionals here to ensure that the concrete at businesses of Denver are well cared for.

 On this page, we will be talking about the shot blasting part of our concrete preparation process.

 Shot blasting is part of the cleaning and surface preparation technology known as abrasive blasting.
 Specialty machines are used to shoot shot, metal particles of varying size, at high speeds into the concrete surface to strip and clean a surface by abrasion.
 The machine is slowly rolled over an area, with the shot being blasted onto the surface and vacuumed back up with the resulting debris into the blasting chamber.
 This allows the heavier shot to be recycled while the lighter debris is captured in a vacuum bin, minimizing dust during the process.